 The issue before us is whether to adopt the Joint Utilities' proposal to authorize electric utilities to shut off power to customers who obstruct vegetation management on their property.
 The proposal would allow electric utilities to terminate service at any location where a customer receives service, not just the location where the customer obstructs vegetation management.
-In deciding this issue, our main concern is the prevention of wildfires and outages caused by the failure of property owners who refuse to allow access to power-line facilities to perform necessaryfor vegetation management activities.
+In deciding this issue, our main concern is the prevention of wildfires and outages caused by property owners who refuse to allow access to power-line facilities for vegetation management activities.
 We must also weigh the negative impacts of shutting off power to all service locations of a non-cooperative customer.